ethan-ck/Alexandria/Networking/Chapter 4 Lab Notes.md

 - Configure DHCP Options
 	- Configure the router and default gateway and what URL they are going to use
-	- Remember that server options are different from DNS options
+	- **Remember that server options are different from DNS options**

-	- Tools - DHCP - DHCP IPv4, Scope Options ACtions Configure Options
+- Create DHCP Exclusions
+	- Exclusions pull a subset from the pool of IP addresses for network devices

+- Reservations of DHCP
+	- For printers (hellspawn)
+	-